carbon-language/carbon-lang/docs/project/code_review.md

 [evolution decisions](evolution.md) which have been approved should have their specific changes to the repository reviewed.

-The term "code review" in the Carbon project is about more than just "code".
+The term "code review" in the Carbon project is not only about "code".
 We expect changes to any files to be reviwed, including documentation and any other material stored in the repository.